Believing in accessibility for all

 1.0 Purpose

-1.3 The policy sets out clear processes and timeframes to help customers understand how we will investigate their complaint and how we will respond.
-We have developed this policy in line with dispute resolution principles recommended by the Housing Ombudsman, which are to:
+1.4 This includes clear processes and timeframes to help customers understand how we will investigate their complaint and when we will respond.
+This has been developed in line with dispute resolution principles recommended by the Housing Ombudsman, which are to:

 • Be fair – treat people fairly and follow fair process.